tbrowder/Number-Rebase/README.md

 Then, for bases 2 through 90, the radix point is the period.
 For base 91 we provide another routine to return the integer and fractional parts separately.

+Following is the standard digit set for bases 2 through 91 (character 0 through 90).
+The array of digits is indexed by their decimal value.

     our @dec2digit is export(:dec2digit) = [
         '0', '1', '2', '3', '4', '5', '6', '7', '8', '9', # 10
         'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I', 'J', # 20